 We have operated at a loss since 2006, when we increased our research and development expenditures.
 Our license agreement with our former licensee was discontinued in 2007.
-In 2008, we realized royalty income of \$201,635 from the final payment of royalties due under an agreement with a former licensee, and in 2009 we realized sales of \$27,612 from limited test marketing of our cigarettes.
-Our operating losses in 2008 and 2009 were also partially attributable to funding four research projects with third parties, which were completed by the end of 2009.
-We also transitioned over this period from solely developing proprietary technology and tobacco to developing and commercializing our own products.
-Other than our planned clinical trials for X-22 and exposure studies for our modified risk cigarette candidates, we have no third-party R&D commitments requiring funding in 2011.
-We do however plan to carry out a minimal amount of R&D in terms of field trials from the large inventory of seed lots resulting from our R&D at NCSU, NRC and NAIST.
+In 2010, we realized revenue of \$49,784 from our research cigarette program and in 2009 we realized sales of \$27,612 from limited test marketing of our cigarettes.
+During 2009 and 2010 we transitioned from solely developing proprietary technology and tobacco to developing and commercializing our own products.

-Our prospects depend on our ability to generate and sustain revenues from our X-22 smoking cessation aid, our BRAND A and BRAND B cigarettes and other cigarettes we may introduce to the market.
-Our ability to generate meaningful revenue from X-22, especially in the United States, depends in large part on FDA approval, and our ability to generate meaningful revenue from BRAND A and BRAND B depends on obtaining FDA authorization to market these brands as Modified Risk Cigarettes and the successful marketing, distribution and consumer acceptance of these brands.
+Our prospects depend on our ability to generate and sustain revenues from our X-22 smoking cessation aid and cigarettes made with our proprietary tobacco.
+Our ability to generate meaningful revenue from X-22, especially in the United States, depends on FDA approval, and our ability to generate meaningful revenue from BRAND A and BRAND B depends in large part on obtaining FDA authorization to market these brands as Modified Risk Cigarettes.
+Once our products are approved by the FDA we must still meet the challenges to gain consumer acceptance including successful marketing and distribution.
 We do not expect FDA approval of X-22 until the fourth quarter of 2012 at the earliest.
-We believe the FDA will issue regulations for modified risk tobacco products in 2011, and we therefore expect to submit applications to the FDA to authorize the marketing and labeling of BRAND A and BRAND B as Modified Risk Cigarettes in 2011.
+We believe the FDA will issue regulations for modified risk tobacco products in 2011, and we therefore expect to submit applications in 2011 to the FDA to authorize the marketing and labeling of our proprietary cigarette products as Modified Risk Cigarettes.
 This process is likely to take at least one year.
-Accordingly, our cash flow from product sales will be limited and may require additional equity or debt financing to continue funding our business and operations.
+Until these approvals and authorizations are received, sales of our proprietary cigarette products will be limited and will only include RED SUN, MAGIC and SPECTRUM.
+We intend to focus our marketing efforts for RED SUN and MAGIC on tobacconists, smoke shops and tobacco outlets.
+Accordingly, our cash flow from product sales will be limited and, in addition to the net proceeds from the Private Placement that closed on January 25, 2011, we will need cash from equity or debt financing to continue operations.

 In connection with our FDA activities we will incur substantial costs related to clinical trials and smoke exposure studies related to our modified risk product candidates.
-In December 2010, we entered into two contracts for our Phase II- B clinical trial and made a deposit of approximately \$200,000.
-The financial commitment under these contracts during 2011 is approximately \$650,000, not including various other expenses of our Phase II- B clinical trial.
+In December 2010, we entered into two contracts for our Phase II-B clinical trial and made a deposit of approximately \$200,000.
+The financial requirement under these contracts during 2011 is approximately \$650,000, not including various other expenses of our Phase II-B clinical trial.